 Teens with borderline personality disorder experience intense emotions that cause them to behave in a way that others might find hard to tolerate.
-“Whether it’s their angry outbursts or their self-destructive behaviors, the BPD teen often drains others around them,” says Guthmann.
+“Whether it’s their angry outbursts or their self-destructive behaviors, the BPD teen often drains others around them,” says Orcena.
 “They can also go from loving a person to hating them very quickly, which causes issues with their friends, parents, romantic interests, and even therapists.”

-“But what people around them have to remember – parents especially – is that these teens are in so much distress and pain,” explains Guthmann.
+“But what people around them have to remember – parents especially – is that these teens are in so much distress and pain,” explains Orcena.
 “It is too easy to get frustrated with them and forget the level of pain they’re in, or have compassion with what they’re experiencing.”

 Residential Treatment for Teens with Borderline Personality Disorder